Who We Are

 Ryder Delaloye is the Associate Director for the SEE Learning Program.
 He is a practitioner of education and learning, his experience as a teacher and administrator spans from 2nd grade through graduate school.
 He has taught in public and private schools and universities both domestically and internationally.
 Prior to his role as the Associate Director of SEE Learning, his research and school engagement focused on whole school and district transformation, district leadership, sustainability education, civic education, and teacher and administrator SEL.
 Ryder believes that education is vehicle for interpersonal growth and societal change.
 He is grounded by his wife and children, with whom he loves to play and go on adventures in the mountains.
 He received his Doctorate in Curriculum and Instruction from the University of Montana.

-Iman Sebunya is the Senior International Program Coordinator for SEE Learning.
+Iman Sebunya is the Senior Program Coordinator for SEE Learning.
 She has worked in K-12 Education for ten years, in a variety of contexts and settings.
 She has been a teacher, teacher trainer, curriculum developer and director of therapeutic learning.
 Iman is very passionate about innovative models for educating the whole child, and believes in creating spaces where scholars are held in holistic, healthy, safe, secure, integrated and connected ways which in turn, allows scholars to rise to their full potential and further impact personal and societal change.
 She holds an MA in International Education Development with a focus in Peace and Human Rights Education from Teachers College, Columbia University.
 While there, her research was centered around non-formal religious education in Senegal and its role in promoting social cohesion in rural and urban settings.

 Kimble Sorrells is the Program Coordinator for SEE Learning.
 He has worked in the non-profit sector, prior to joining the SEE Learning team, where they have over ten years of experience in program development and management.
 In addition to their non-profit background, Kimble is also an ordained minister in the United Church of Christ and a Registered Yoga Teacher through the Yoga Alliance.
 In this capacity, they have taught contemplative practices and developed education programs for children, youth, and adults.
 Kimble holds a Master of Divinity from Emory University and a B.A. in Religion from Berry College.
 Kimble’s professional interest lies at the intersection of spirituality and social justice work, and they are an active leader in LGBTQ+ advocacy and spiritual care in Atlanta.